ssthil/MyProfile-App/README.md

-MyProfile App
+My Profile App
 =============

 This is my profile app, developed in AngularJS with bootstrap.
-I gained very good knowledge when I create this application.
+I have gained very good knowledge when I create this application.
 Newly into AngulrJS and achieved much better.

 ### Directory Structure
 The `myprfile-app/` directory is my main AngularJS project folder.
 It consists